landowark/control_tracker/README.md

 contain the root `toctree` directive. -->
 # Welcome to control tracker’s documentation!

-This project was created to parse the output of refseq_masher on an Irida project using its ```parse``` command and store that output in a local SQLite database.
+This project was created to parse the output of bioinformatics tools on an Irida project using its ```parse``` command and store that output in a local SQLite database.
 It can then create seperate time series html files (example below) for each class of sample from the project using its ```report``` command.

 ![Sample Report](img/example_plot.png)